coffeebeats/gdenv/docs/commands.md

 ## **gdenv `ls`/`list`**

-Prints the path and version of all of the installed versions of _Godot_.
+Print the path and version of all of the installed versions of _Godot_.

 ### Usage